josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/🪐_where_the_fuck_am i.md

 flag covid/ncl thread - (some c4isr like interference exists so notes have to be where legal observers can view deletes)

 ---

+all a bit jim criw esque if you ask me

+cf HUAC

+---